janwilmake/uitx/README.md

 - fetches every package context on uithubs api in parallel (authenticated)
 - fetches every context on uithubs api in parallel (authenticated)
 - writes each result to `/.context`

-This already provides value by neatly creating a single folder per dependency, plus a folder for your own repo/package that provides improved context

 # ADR